ReviewMyContract.aiReview My Contract

 What "No Appeal" Actually Means.
 When a judge makes a legal error in a trial court — misapplies the law, excludes critical evidence, instructs the jury incorrectly — the losing party can appeal to an intermediate appellate court, and then to the jurisdiction's highest court.
 Appellate courts review legal questions de novo (from scratch, giving no deference to the trial court) and factual findings for clear error.
 The appellate process corrects legal mistakes before they become final judgments.

 In arbitration, there is no equivalent appellate review.
-The FAA provides only four narrow grounds for vacating an award (see Section 06), and legal error — applying the wrong rule, misinterpreting the contract, making clearly wrong factual findings — is explicitly not among them.
+The FAA provides only four narrow grounds for vacating an award under 9 U.S.C. § 10, and legal error — applying the wrong rule, misinterpreting the contract, making clearly wrong factual findings — is explicitly not among them.
 The arbitrator's decision is the last word.

 Contractual Appellate Arbitration.
-Parties can create contractual appellate rights that are not available under the FAA.
-Both AAA and JAMS offer appellate arbitration rules: an "AAA Optional Appellate Arbitration Rules" proceeding, and the "JAMS Optional Appellate Rules."
+Parties can create contractual appellate rights.
+Both AAA and JAMS offer appellate arbitration rules: the "AAA Optional Appellate Arbitration Rules" and the "JAMS Optional Appellate Rules."
 Under these rules, an appeals panel reviews the initial award for legal error using a standard similar to appellate court review.
 These rules add cost and time but provide genuine error-correction.
 The contractual appellate right must be expressly included in the arbitration clause — it is not automatic.
+Note: *Hall Street* does not prevent contractual appellate arbitration — it only prevents contractually expanded judicial review.
+An appeals arbitration panel is still arbitration, not judicial review, so it is compatible with Hall Street.

 When to Request Appellate Review Provisions.
-For straightforward contracts with simple payment and delivery terms, the risk of a catastrophic arbitrator error may not justify the cost of contractual appellate proceedings.
 For contracts involving complex legal questions — intellectual property ownership, regulatory compliance, complex financial arrangements, employment classification — the risk of an uncorrectable legal error is higher, and contractual appellate rights are worth negotiating.

 What to Do

-At minimum, add these error-correction protections to any arbitration clause: (1) Require a 'reasoned written award' — the arbitrator must explain the factual and legal basis for the decision; this does not create review rights but at least gives you a record of what the arbitrator was thinking; (2) For disputes over $250,000, require a three-arbitrator panel — majority rules, which reduces the risk of an idiosyncratic decision; (3) For contracts with complex legal issues, add: 'The parties agree to incorporate by reference the AAA Optional Appellate Arbitration Rules, and the arbitration award shall be subject to review by an AAA appeals panel on the grounds specified in the AAA Appellate Rules'; (4) Consider whether the contract's governing law offers broader vacatur grounds than the FAA — some states (California, in particular) have applied a broader judicial review standard, though FAA preemption may limit this approach.
+At minimum, add these error-correction protections to any arbitration clause: (1) Require a 'reasoned written award' — the arbitrator must explain the factual and legal basis for the decision; (2) For disputes over $250,000, require a three-arbitrator panel — majority rules, which reduces the risk of an idiosyncratic decision; (3) For contracts with complex legal issues, add: 'The parties agree to incorporate by reference the AAA Optional Appellate Arbitration Rules, and the arbitration award shall be subject to review by an AAA appeals panel on the grounds specified in the AAA Appellate Rules'; (4) Consider whether the contract's governing law offers broader vacatur grounds than the FAA — some states (California, in particular) have applied a broader judicial review standard, though FAA preemption may limit this approach.

 10High Importance